Turkey tracks art is a fun and silly art activity to include with your other Thanksgiving activities for preschoolers and kindergarten kids.

 - This turkey art activity is a great extension of the book Run, Turkey, Run!
 The children’s artwork could be bound and turned into a class version of that book.
 Be sure to grab your free printable if you want to do this!

 - The kids could use the turkey tracks to make patterns with different colors of paint.

 - Turkey track letters and/or names would be awesome!

-- Bring out some number cards and the kiddos can make the appropriate amount of turkey tracks based on that.
+- Bring out some fall calendar numbers and the kiddos can make the appropriate amount of turkey tracks based on that.